Hydra (genus): Ecology

+Food sources

 Hydra, as a carnivorous cnidarian, mainly feeds on small aquatic invertebrates.
 Hydra can also eat worms, young insects, larval mollusks, bluegill larvae, tiny crustaceans (e.g., Daphnia, Cyclops, ostracods, cladocerans, and copepods), and algaes (e.g., Cocconeis placentula, Cyclotella meneghineana, and Navicula zanoni).

-Though some species of Hydra exist in a mutual relationship with various types of unicellular algae.
+Some species of Hydra exist in a mutual relationship with various types of unicellular algae.
 The algae are protected from predators by Hydra; in return, photosynthetic products from the algae are beneficial as a food source to Hydra and even help to maintain the Hydra microbiome.
-One example is the Hydra viridissima (green hydra) having a symbiotic relationship with the green algae of the genus Chlorella.
+There is an entire clade of "green hydra" where the species can stably maintain a population of Chlorella internally, with the main representative being Hydra viridissima.
+There are at least 4 species in this clade.
+The other species are called "brown hydra".
+There exists an immature symbiotic relationship between some strains of Hydra vulgaris and Chlorococcum.

+Predators

 The species Hydra oligactis is preyed upon by the flatworm Microstomum lineare.
 Some Coleps sp. have also been observed to attack Hydra polyps in groups, with them attacking Hydras' tentacles first before consuming the entire polyps.
 Some other common predators include carnivorous or omnivorous fishes such as guppies, bettas, and gouramis.